wpaccessibility/wp-a11y-docs/docs/testing/design/index.md

 There are many tools to calculate this easily, see [Color contrast checkers](http://www.webaxe.org/color-contrast-tools/).

 {: .callout  .tip }
-Logos and logotype are frequently exceptions to accessibility guidelines, including color contrast rules.
+**Tip:** Logos and logotype are frequently exceptions to accessibility guidelines, including color contrast rules.
 If you’re designing a new logo, however, it might be a good idea to consider them, anyway.

 ## Color Contrast